watchmanmonitoring/customplugins/README.md

 ## Custom Plugins

-A repository for customer built plugins, based off the included template
+A repository for customer built plugins, based off the included template.

 Non-Developers are welcome to start a new plugin by creating a folder for it, and laying out a readme file with the goals.

 Our development team will be glad to step in and start making the plugin a reality.

-Plugins can be written in any language natively supported by OS X including Python, bash, sh, zsh and pearl to name a few
+Plugins can be written in any language natively supported by OS X. Historically this has included Python, bash, sh, zsh, perl, etc.

 Plugins will run as root - With great power comes great responsibilities.

 #### Overview of a Plugin's Operation